Echoing: Identity Failures when LLM Agents Talk to Each Other: Manual Review Methodology and LLM Judge

 \subsection{Manual Review Protocol}

-We implemented a stratified sampling approach to ensure balanced representation across LLM classification outcomes.
-From the pool of completed conversations with LLM classifications, we sampled conversations for each domain (hotel booking, car sales, supply chain) for manual review, targeting a $50/50$ split between LLM-positive and LLM-negative cases of echoing where possible.
+We implemented a stratified sampling approach to ensure balanced representation across domains, LLM classification outcomes.
+From the pool of conversations with LLM classifications, we had humans classify $150$ conversations across domains (hotel booking, car sales, supply chain), targeting an equal split between LLM-positive and LLM-negative cases of echoing where possible.
+Our sampling strategy prioritized domain diversity over redundant annotation given practical constraints.

-Each conversation was presented to human reviewers through a standardized interface showing the complete agent-agent dialogue without revealing the LLM's classification to avoid bias (see \Figref{fig:manual-review-setup}).
+Each conversation was presented to human reviewers (peer AI researchers with expertise in LLMs) through a standardized interface showing the complete agent-agent dialogue without revealing the LLM's classification to avoid bias (see \Figref{fig:manual-review-setup}).
+Annotators were presented with the same evaluation prompt used for the LLM judge models (provided below) for ensuring consistency in evaluation.

 Reviewers were provided with clear criteria for identifying persona inconsistency: \begin{itemize} \item \textbf{Persona Inconsistency}: An agent message (language, perspective, or objective) is inappropriate for its assigned role and is more apt of its conversational partner. \item \textbf{No Persona Inconsistency}: Agents maintain their assigned identities throughout the interaction, even if reaching agreement or compromise. \end{itemize}